-- AB 214 (Weber) Student Food Security.
+• AB 214 (Weber) Student Food Security.
 AB 214 seeks to assist students facing food insecurity by making the CalFresh application process easier.
 The Student Aid Commission would be required to notify CalGrant recipients of their eligibility for CalFresh benefits.
 The Department of Social Services (CDSS) would be required to maintain a list of programs that qualify for the employment training exemption in federal regulation.
 This exemption allows full time students to receive CalFresh benefits if they are in one of these programs.
-The list of programs were developed under prior legislation by way of consultation with the Chancellor's Office. - Status: Status: Passed in the Assembly (73-0) and the Senate (33-0) and was sent back to the Assembly for concurrence with amendments passed in the Senate. - Position: Support
+The list of programs were developed under prior legislation by way of consultation with the Chancellor's Office.

-- AB 227 (Mayes) CalWORKs: Education Incentives.
+- Status: Passed in the Assembly (73-0) and sent to the Senate Education Committee. - Position: Support - AB 227 (Mayes) CalWORKs: Education Incentives.
 AB 227 provides a supplemental education incentive grant when a CalWORKs recipient reaches an educational milestone.
 The bill appropriates \$20 million to partially restore funding to the California Community Colleges CalWORKs program, which provides work-study slots, education and career counseling, and other services to CalWORKs recipients. - Status: Passed in the Assembly (73-0) and sent to the Senate Human Services Committee. - AB 453 (Limón) Postsecondary Education: Student Hunger.
 AB 453 requires community college districts to designate a campus that has a food pantry and a staff member to assist students with enrolling in CalFresh as a "hunger free campus."
 Campuses with this designation would receive a funding incentive.
-Funding to support this program was provided in the Budget Act. - Status: Passed in the Assembly (75-1) and sent to the Senate Education Committee. - AB 504 (Medina) Student Success and Support Program Funding.
+Of note, funding to support this program was provided in the Budget Act. - Status: Passed in the Assembly (75-1) and sent to the Senate Education Committee. - AB 504 (Medina) Student Success and Support Program Funding.
 AB 504 requires the Chancellor of the California Community Colleges to establish a standard methodology for measurement of student equity, and disproportionate impact for disaggregated subgroups of the community college student population for use in campus student equity plans.
 The bill also requires community colleges to use the standard methodology established by the Chancellor in campus-based research regarding student equity plans.
 This bill implements recommendations from the Legislative Analyst's Office, contained in their 2016 report on the Student Success Support Program and the Student Equity Program. - Status: Passed in the Senate Education Committee on consent (7-0) and sent to the Senate Appropriations Committee. - Position: Support - AB 637 (Medina) Community Colleges: Online Education Initiative (OEI).
 AB 637 establishes the Online Education Initiative (OEI) Course Exchange in statute, which will outline the responsibilities of colleges and students participating in the OEI Consortium.
 This bill is necessary to allow colleges in the OEI Course Exchange to accept the residency determination of the student's home campus. - Status: Passed in the Assembly (76-0) and in the Senate Education Committee (6-0) and sent to the Senate Appropriations Committee. - Position: Support (CCCCO is the Sponsor of this bill) - AB 1018 (Reyes) Community Colleges: Student Equity Plans: Homeless Students.
 AB 1018 adds homeless students to the categories of students required to be addressed in the student equity plans.
-Recent amendments also add LGBT students as a category and require the CCCCO to share data, if available, to support college implementation of this bill. - Status: Passed in the Assembly (75-0) and by the Senate Education Committee (6-0) and was sent to the Senate Appropriations Committee.
+Recent amendments also add LGBT students as a category and require the CCCCO to share data, if available, to support college implementation of this bill. - Status: Passed in the Assembly (75-0) and sent to the Senate Education Committee.